Prestigious international invited speakers will present their work during the SSD20 Conference.

 Col. Raffaele Zagarella

-RZ was Born in Naples (Italy) in 1968 and graduated cum laude in Physics in 1992.
+Raffaele Zagarella was born in Naples (Italy) in 1968 and graduated cum laude in Physics in 1992.
 In 1994, he joined the Army Corps of Engineers where he is still serving as a Colonel.
 After getting two II level Masters's in "Computer Science Systems Design" and "Strategic Sciences," he worked for a long time in radiation physics at the Joint Center for Military Studies and Applications in Pisa, achieving the title of "Radio Protection Adviser".
 Full member of the Italian Chemistry and Physics Society, he has carried out several works in radiation protection, some of which have also been published, especially on depleted uranium, dosimetric evaluation from NORM and radon monitoring.
 In addition, he is the Scientific Secretary of the AIRP High School of Radioprotection, lecturer of the CBRN Master at the University of Rome Tor Vergata and "subject expert" at the University of Pisa in the fields of Nuclear Measurements and Radioprotection.

 José Fernando Diniz Chubaci